-We recognise that to provide excellent customer services we need to regularly review the changing needs of our communities.
+We recognise that to provide excellent services we need to regularly review the changing needs of our communities.
 We need to provide fair and appropriate access to services that are tailored to meet the needs of our residents.
-It is not about political correctness but ensuring that the council is providing services in a way that does not exclude anyone.
+It is not about political correctness but making sure that the council provides services in a way that does not exclude anyone.

 The council publishes annual service based equality information to make sure that Bracknell Forest communities are able to monitor and challenge our performance on equalities.

 |Council wide equalities report 2020 to 2021||214.45 KB|